loju/igamble/README.md

 factor * last deposit < spent money from  current real wallet

 Factor could be defined in (Admin -> Wager models)

+You can run this app in docker container: `docker-compose up`